asthapant/handbook/README.md

 Now, look for if value of that variable is changing like from 1 to 0 or from 0 to 1.
 If it is happening , then that variable will not be taken into the expression.
 Only those variables will be taken whose value do not change **remains 0 or remains1**.In case of a pair ,one will be lost; for a quad, 2 will be lost ; for an octat,3 will be lost.

 For this one , the red pair:  A'.C (as the value of B changes and value of A remains 0, C remains 1).
-Since it is a **SOP** expression the value of each variable must be 1 when writing the expression hence complement of A is taken and C as it is + the fact is **SOP** (hence sum of products)
+Since it is a **SOP** expression the value of each variable must be 1 when writing the expression hence complement of A is taken and C as it is + the fact is **SOP** (hence sum of products).

-Similarly the green pair will be: A.B (the value of C changes and A:1,B:1)
+Similarly the green pair will be: A.B (the value of C changes and A:1, B:1).

 Hence the reduced expression : A'.C + A.B